 Here is what you’ll need to make these cinnamon apple croissants:

-Ingredients to make apple croissants.
+Ingredients to make cinnamon apple croissants.

 • Puff Pastry: Use a good quality puff pastry dough.